Mozambique | Travel Guides | UNESCO | Where to Stay

 We’ve stayed in hundreds of hostels, hotels, guesthouses, homestays, and apartments over the years across the globe and have our selection process down to a science.

-Below, we’ve taken what we learned from a month of independent travel up the length of Mozambique (on top of having lived here for two years!) and combined it with all-new hotel research for 2021.
+Below, we’ve taken what we learned from a month of independent travel up the length of Mozambique (on top of having lived here for two years!) and combined it with all-new hotel research for this year.

 All of our top picks are top-ratedcentrally-located, and are considered budget to midrange accommodation in Mozambique.
 They also exude some sense of place and/or local charm because we like that.